 Irvine Park Historic District, Historic district in Saint Paul, US.

-Irvine Park Historic District is a neighborhood in Saint Paul built around a central square with an ornate fountain and public gazebo.
-The area contains rows of houses from the 1800s featuring different architectural styles such as Greek Revival, Italianate, Queen Anne, and Carpenter Gothic.
+Irvine Park Historic District is a residential neighborhood in Saint Paul, Minnesota, built around a small central square with a public fountain and a gazebo.
+The streets around the square are lined with houses from the 19th century, built in styles such as Greek Revival, Italianate, Queen Anne, and Carpenter Gothic.

 The square was named after one of its founders and became a gathering place for the community.
 Visitors can observe how different house styles reflect the wealth and tastes of families who lived here during different decades of the 1800s.